tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 - Rowhammer is ultimately caused by a combination of DDR3 memory weaknesses coupled with aggressive (ie low) BIOS DRAM refresh rates.
+  (Later also demonstrated on some DDR4 memory.)
 - Cache sniffing is arguably a problem with shared caches, a problem that is far from new but has now moved to the L3 cache in virtualized environments.
+(Later also demonstrated on some L1 caches.)

-Rowhammer is being addressed by adjusting the BIOS refresh rates and by more resilient memory types.
+Rowhammer is being addressed by adjusting the BIOS refresh rates (with a performance penalty) and by more resilient memory types.
 Cache sniffing is being addressed by cache partitioning (though it's unclear how good current attempts are).